 The Best Random Orbital Sanders for Any Workshop

-Achieve smooth, blemish-free results on carpentry projects large and small with the right sander for the job.
+Achieve smooth results on carpentry projects large and small with the right sander for the job.
+Ahead, read our top tips and recommendations for navigating the available options.

 One of the first rules of woodworking is to sand in the direction of the woodgrain to avoid creating cross-grain marks that compromise your home project’s finished look.
 But when a woodgrain pattern changes—for instance, on a parquet floor where grain direction varies from board to board—it’s difficult to sand without causing at least some blemishes.

-In these situations, the best (and quickest) solution is to use a random orbital sander—a tool that features a sanding pad that simultaneously spins and oscillates (orbits) in an ellipse pattern.
+In these situations, one of the best (and quickest) solutions is to use a random orbital sander—a tool that features a sanding pad that simultaneously spins and oscillates (orbits) in an ellipse pattern.
 That magic combination of spinning and oscillating dramatically reduces the risk of sanding marks.

-Given the tool’s utility and speed, no respectable workshop is truly complete without one.
-If you’re in the market, keep reading to learn more about this sander’s features, and to find out why we’ve chosen the below as the best random orbital sander options available today.
+Keep reading to learn more about the key features of these power tools, and to find out why we’ve chosen the below as our top-favorite picks among the best random orbital sander options available today.

 - BEST VALUE: DEWALT Random Orbit Sander